 What about state taxes?

-Not every state has a state income tax.
+As outlined above, it's important to remember that not every state has a state income tax.
 Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming, do not have an income tax.
 Others, such as New Hampshire and Tennessee tax dividend and interest income, but not earned income.

 Instead, these states supplement state income in other ways, such as through property taxes, sales taxes, and a variety of other forms of small taxation.